isomerpages/moe-asrjc/_open-house-2025/Academic Curriculum.md

 </div>
 <p><strong>Biology</strong>
 </p>
-<p>Dive into experiments, uncover career paths in medicine, and engage in
+<p>Dive into a dynamic learning environment where you can think like a scientist
+through fascinating experiments, explore pathways to careers in medicine and beyond and enjoy hands-on opportunities to study the living world.</p>
+<p>But that’s not all!
+Click on the video to hear valuable study tips from
-hands-on learning.
-Click on our video for tips from seniors to excel in your studies.
-Join us where curiosity meets innovation!</p>
+our seniors and learn how to excel in Biology.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/UG_5y5PiJro?si=uJx3NFk6RySAlTXO"></iframe>
 </div>